dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.3.3 =
+- Improve: Front-end performance increase due to deferred updates in knockout framework.
+- Fix: Erroneous "Insufficient Balance" validator message in frontend when balance is actually sufficient.
+- Fix: A CSS issue with the frontend validator messages that would cause visual elements to jump up and down on the page.
+- Improve: Updated packages moment.js library to the latest version.
+- Improve: If a transaction cannot be inserted to the DB, also print out the last DB error message in the logs to assist debugging.

 = 3.3.2 =
 - Fix: Allow incoming transactions with multiple outputs, where the outputs are deposit addresses for more than one users of the plugin.